Solitarju/vrchat-api-library/README.md

     - Custom "user-online" & "user-offline" events.
     - Completely undocumented so expect some missing coverage **(Still functions if you know the event type, you can just pass it as a string)** but completely stable and modular.
 - Class: **AuthenticationApi**
-    - Reusable session credentials so you don't get session limited.
 - Class: **AvatarsApi**
 - Class: **EconomyApi**
 - Class: **FavoritesApi**